CyberFlameGO/svnpython/Doc/library/smtplib.rst

    Identify yourself to the SMTP server using ``HELO``.
 The hostname argument defaults to the fully qualified domain name of the local host.
-   The message returned by the server is stored as the :attr:`helo_resp` attribute of the object.

    In normal operation it should not be necessary to call this method explicitly.
    It will be implicitly called by the :meth:`sendmail` when necessary.